wangzlab/COPD_multiomics/README.md

 # Multi-omic Landscape of Airway Microbe-Host Interaction in Chronic Obstructive Pulmonary Disease

-This repository contains computer codes for main analyses of the manuscript.
+This repository contains computer codes for main analyses of the manuscript (Yan et al. 2021, Multi-omic Landscape of Airway Microbe-Host Interaction in Chronic Obstructive Pulmonary Disease).

 - 1-Metagenome, which contains the commands and scripts to process metagenomic data to generate taxonomic and functional profiles for this study.
 - 2-Transcriptome, which contains the commands and scripts to process host transcriptomic to generate gene expression table for this study.